Simple gabled barns -- like the vintage example lit up for a wedding reception, at left -- inspired the design of these house plans.

 The barn form is said to derive from the Roman basilica or law court (although it isn’t exactly clear which came first, barn or basilica).
 The building type that originally served Romans as a public,

-commercial, or governmental meeting place then became a popular church plan, with its strong central axis and simple gable roof (image above, of a basilica at Pompeii, courtesy Vitruvius.be
+commercial, or governmental meeting place, then became temple, then a popular church plan, with its strong central axis, side aisles, and simple gable roof (image above, of a basilica at Pompeii, courtesy Vitruvius.be

 Ranch house designer and popularizer Cliff May once said “You never see a bad barn.
 But you see all kinds of ugly houses; that’s because they’re built without considering function.
 A barn is made to spend not a nickel more than you need to house the horse or the cow or the feed.”
 The point is that a barn’s simple outline and straightforward yet noble spaces provide a remarkable springboard for the imagination.
 And they always have.